-Nevada is a magical place.
-From the neon lights of Vegas to the enchanted deserts that cover a large portion of the state, there is always something interesting and beautiful to explore right round the corner.
+From the neon lights of Vegas to the deserts that cover a large portion of the state, there is always something interesting to explore in Nevada.
 Hikes, museums, and beautiful views can easily fill an entire trip to the Sagebrush State.
-In fact, because there is so much to see and do in this place, we highly recommend making a Nevada bucket list in order to keep track of your ideas.
+In fact, because there is so much to see and do in this place, you may want to make a Nevada bucket list in order to keep track of your ideas.
+This can help you keep track of everything you want to do while you’re in the state.

 Death Valley National Park